cyango/spark-react-r3f/README.md

 # React + r3f

-A basic example of using Forge in a React app.
-This example uses React Three Fiber to create a basic scene with a camera with [`CameraControls`](https://drei.docs.pmnd.rs/controls/camera-controls), a [`ForgeRenderer`](./src/components/forge/SplatRenderer.tsx), and a [`SplatMesh`](./src/components/forge/SplatMesh.tsx).
+A basic example of using Spark in a React app.
+This example uses React Three Fiber to create a basic scene with a camera with [`CameraControls`](https://drei.docs.pmnd.rs/controls/camera-controls), a [`SparkRenderer`](./src/components/spark/SplatRenderer.tsx), and a [`SplatMesh`](./src/components/spark/SplatMesh.tsx).

-In order to use Forge elements declaratively with JSX, we use React Three Fiber's [`extend`](https://r3f.docs.pmnd.rs/api/typescript#extend-usage) function.
-See [`src/components/forge/SplatMesh.tsx`](./src/components/forge/SplatMesh.tsx) and [`src/components/forge/SplatRenderer.tsx`](./src/components/forge/SplatRenderer.tsx) as examples.
+In order to use Spark elements declaratively with JSX, we use React Three Fiber's [`extend`](https://r3f.docs.pmnd.rs/api/typescript#extend-usage) function.
+See [`src/components/spark/SplatMesh.tsx`](./src/components/spark/SplatMesh.tsx) and [`src/components/spark/SplatRenderer.tsx`](./src/components/spark/SplatRenderer.tsx) as examples.

 ## Running the example